uchicago-cs/cmsc22000/website/content/labs/lab8.md

 ## Task 2: Git Submodules
 [20 points]

 Your `cs220-redis-example` repository contains code that extends the Redis server with some additional commands.
 We will only be concerned with one of these commands: the `EXAMPLE.HGETSET` command.
 This commands operates on a hash table and takes two parameters: a key and a value.
 It will fetch the value currently associated with the given key, and will replace its value with the one provided as a parameter.

-TODO: Include and example
+For example, notice how the example below fetches the current value of the `email` key, while also replacing it with a new value:

+    127.0.0.1:6379> HSET myhash name "Borja"
+    (integer) 1
+    127.0.0.1:6379> HSET myhash email "borja@cs.uchicago.edu"
+    (integer) 1
+    127.0.0.1:6379> EXAMPLE.HGETSET myhash email "borja@uchicago.edu"
+    "borja@cs.uchicago.edu"
+    127.0.0.1:6379> HGET myhash email
+    "borja@uchicago.edu"

 The repository has two directories: